-If the Public Offering is completed, we also intend to commence the Second Rights Offering, pursuant to which existing shareholders will have the opportunity to subscribe for up to 1,500,000 common shares.
-The Second Rights Offering is expected to begin at 3:00 a.m.
-(New York City time) on July 20, 2018 and to expire at 4:00 p.m.
+We also intend to commence the Second Rights Offering, pursuant to which existing shareholders will have the opportunity to subscribe for up to 1,500,000 common shares.
+The Second Rights Offering will begin at 3:00 a.m.
+(New York City time) on July 20, 2018 and expire at 4:00 p.m.
 (New York City time) on July 27, 2018.
 The Second Rights Offering will not be conducted by the underwriters and is not subject to this prospectus supplement which refers to the Second Rights Offering for information purposes only.